llllllllllllllily/face-recognition-supervised-by-center-loss/README.md

          --111.jpg
 ```
-that is say the images be grouped by Id or name.
+that is say the images must be grouped by id or name.

 ## Train
 ### Using center loss (recommand)